 Relax as much as you can.Take a warm bath or have a glass of wine.
-Ensure your privacy: turn off the phone, lock the door, send the kids to a neighbor's.
+Ensure your privacy: turn off the phone, lock the door, send the kids to a neighbour's.
 Find a comfy position.
 Most women start out lying on their backs, legs bent and spread apart, with feet on the ground.
 Remove most or all of your clothing.

 Fantasize for masturbation.

-Recall an exciting past sexual encounter or elaborate on a favorite sexual fantasy.
+Recall an exciting past sexual encounter or elaborate on a favourite sexual fantasy.
 If you need a boost, look at a sexy magazine, read an erotic story, or watch an adult video.
 Allow your mind to explore any images--anything goes as long as it heightens your excitement.

 Explore all parts of your body.